 Achievement House provides a rigorous, standards-based educational program for English Learners (ELs) of all levels.
 Our English Learners build and develop their linguistic proficiency in a program that is both intensive and flexible.
-Identified English Learners attend an ESL (English as a Second Language) course taught by a certified ESL teacher and designed to promote the continual develop of English language reading, speaking, writing, and listening skills.
-Additionally, the ESL department collaborates closely with classroom teachers to ensure that academic curriculum is accessible so that your student can successfully meet standards and make gains in English language proficiency.
+Identified English Learners attend an ELD (English Language Development) course taught by a certified ESL (English as a Second Language) teacher and designed to promote the continual develop of English language reading, speaking, writing, and listening skills.
+Additionally, the ELD department collaborates closely with classroom teachers to ensure that academic curriculum is accessible so that your student can successfully meet standards and make gains in English language proficiency.
 Bilingual mentors and access to one-on-one help sessions further support students, ensuring positive outcomes for our English Learners.

 The Newcomer EL course is specially designed for recent immigrants who have little or no English proficiency.
 Students in this program develop linguistic survival skills and support as they begin to adapt to their new culture.
 Placement in this class is based on scores on the WIDA ACCESS or WIDA Screener and teacher input.